Red Aurora Borealis rays

 4. Spring and fall are best for spotting the Northern Lights.

-It has to do with the orientation of the sun; it’s tilted a little bit on its axis, and the solar poles are tipped more in the direction of the earth.
-Material coming from those regions has a better chance of hitting us and hooking up with our magnetic field and producing Northern Lights.
+It has to do with the sun’s orientation.
+It’s tilted a little bit on its axis, and the solar poles are tipped more in the direction of the earth.
+Material coming from those regions has a better chance of hitting us, hooking up with our magnetic field, and producing Northern Lights.

 5. Expect the unexpected.

 You might have to wait a bit for the show to start, so download an app on your phone that shows you the night sky.
 I use a free one called Star Chart.
-You can hold it up and learn about the constellations and stars and planets while you're waiting.
+While you're waiting, you can hold it up and learn about the constellations, stars, and planets.

 6. Meteor showers are seasonal.

-There are about half a dozen meteor showers a year that have specific dates.
-The other thing you should plan for is lunar eclipses, which also occur at different times every year.
+The other thing you should plan for is lunar eclipses, which occur at different times yearly.
 You can watch them from downtown Minneapolis no problem, but if you’re out in the countryside, you get that extra dimension when the moon is totally eclipsed.
-The sky is dark, and all the stars come back, and the moon looks kind of three dimensional.
+The sky is dark, and all the stars come back, and the moon looks kind of three-dimensional.

 Planet alignment for April 30, 2022